BloXx99/Statistica_cpp_lib/README.md

 ### VER 0.01 (LATEST)

 - Some basic functions that work with standard C style arrays.
-- At the moment, **All functions definitons are in the same header file as the headers themselves.** **I know it's bad, it will be changed soon.**
+- At the moment, **All functions definitons are in the same header file as the headers themselves.** **I know it's bad, it will be changed soon...**